Blue Bird TC/2000: Discontinuation

 With the 1997 introduction of the TC/1000, Blue Bird produced a total of five distinct transit-style school buses.
 Consequently, the variety would lead to some model overlap.
-In 1998, Blue Bird discontinued the rear-engine version of the TC/2000; it was indirectly replaced by the new-for-1999 All American RE.
+In 1999, Blue Bird discontinued the rear-engine version of the TC/2000; it was indirectly replaced by the new-for-1999 All American RE.
 Blue Bird's financial problems of the early 2000s (decade) led to the discontinuation of the TC/2000 FE at the end of 2003 in an effort to consolidate its Type D school bus lineup.

 Powertrain

 To keep the price down, Blue Bird simplified the powertrain lineup with a single gasoline engine (a Chevrolet 427 cubic-inch V8) and a single diesel engine (a Cummins 6BTA5.9/ISB inline-6).
 Theoretically, a manual transmission was available, but almost all TC/2000s were supplied with an Allison AT-545 automatic transmission.
-When the TC/2000 RE was added in 1991, the Cummins C 8.3/ISC 8.3 and Allison MT-643 were added to the lineup; however, these were exclusive to the RE.
+When the TC/2000 RE was added in 1991, the Cummins C 8.3/ISC 8.3, John Deere CNG, and Allison MT-643 were added to the lineup; however, these were exclusive to the RE.
 After 1995, the gasoline engine choice was dropped due to the popularity of diesel engines in Type D school buses.